-An autopsy revealed that Thelma's blood contained lethal levels of carbon monoxide and that she may have been drunk at the time of death.
-But it also found damage to her throat that might have been caused by a hose or other object being forced into her.
+An autopsy revealed that Thelma’s blood contained lethal levels of carbon monoxide and that she may have been drunk at the time of death.
+But it also found damage to her throat that someone might have caused by forcing a hose or other object into her mouth.

 Thelma Todd: Postscript

 Still other theories floated around.
 Thelma’s father had died in 1926 and her mother had moved to California to live with her.
 She had told an acquaintance that she planned to build a large new mansion.
 How could she afford this?

 Some suggested that Thelma was actually despairing at the poor performance of the restaurant and took her own life.
 But friends refuted that notion, describing her as lighthearted as ever.

 In the end, a grand jury impaneled to investigate the case could reach no conclusion.
 It split between those who thought her death suspicious and those who thought it accidental, as the coroner first suggested.

 Thelma’s mother Alice had a forthright opinion.
 Her daughter died accidentally, she said.
 She chalked up to the investigation to “cheap politicians trying to get jobs.”

 Roland West continued to run the supper club after Thelma Todd died, though it lost much of its star appeal and he eventually renamed it.
 West’s artistic career largely ended when Todd got married, and some would say he made a death bed confession about knowing more about her death than he let on.

 As for Thelma Todd herself, she made the journey back to Lawrence, Mass.
 Family had Thelma’s ashes buried with her mother when she died.